v12technology/fluxtion/docs/sections/mark-event-handling/functional_event_processing.md

 - Method references
 - Inline lambdas - **interpreted mode only support, AOT mode will not serialise the inline lambda**

+## Map
+A map operation takes the input from a parent function and then applies a function to the input.
+If the return of the output is null then the event notification no longer propagates down that path.

+{% highlight java %}
+var stringFlow = DataFlow.subscribe(String.class);

+stringFlow.map(String::toLowerCase);
+stringFlow.mapToInt(s -> s.length()/2);
+{% endhighlight %}

+**Map supports**

+- Stateless functions
+- Stateful functions
+- Primitive specialisation
+- Method references
+- Inline lambdas - **interpreted mode only support, AOT mode will not serialise the inline lambda**

+## Filter
+A filter predicate can be applied to a node to control event propagation, true continues the propagation and false swallows the notification.
+If the predicate returns true then the input to the predicate is passed to the next operation in the event processor.

+{% highlight java %}
+DataFlow.subscribe(String.class)
+    .filter(Objects::nonNull)
+    .mapToInt(s -> s.length()/2);
+{% endhighlight %}

+**Filter supports**

+- Stateless functions
+- Stateful functions
+- Primitive specialisation
+- Method references
+- Inline lambdas - **interpreted mode only support, AOT mode will not serialise the inline lambda**

 ## Map with bi function
 Takes two flow inputs and applies a bi function to the inputs.
 Applied once both functions have updated.